 According to the current state of knowledge, the 24C / 24T chip is more akin to a PassMark recognition error.
 Overclocking under liquid nitrogen (LN2) conditions is most likely how the frequency of 5.9 GHz was measured.

-The chip also supports the AVX-512 instruction set and has similar performance to the 10th-generation Comet Lake-S, albeit this could be due to the fact that it runs at a lower frequency than claimed.
+The chip also supports the AVX-512 instruction set and performs similarly to the 10th-generation Comet Lake-S, albeit this could be because it runs at a lower frequency than claimed.

 In the fourth quarter of 2021, Intel will release Alder Lake desktop CPUs.
 PCIe 5.0, DDR5 memory, and a hybrid core architecture will be available on mainstream consumer platforms, and Microsoft’s Windows 11 operating system is working hard to prepare for it.